COP3530/edugator-content/graphs/graph-terminology/lesson.md

 The recursion begins with the `_dfs` function which inserts the source vertex into `visitedVertices` and to `results`.
 The neighbors of the source vertex are retrieved and iterated through.
 If the neighbor has not been visited, the `_dfs` function is called recursively with the neighbor as the source vertex.

-Representing the graph as an adjacency amtrix, the code is tested with the following code:
+Representing the graph as an adjacency matrix, the code is tested with the following code:

 ```c++
 int main() {